MadGeorge/xcvdetector/README.md

 ## Motivation

 Made for usage with CI/CD server.
-Fastlane has get_version_number and get_build_number but it relies on xcodebuild's  `-showBuildSettings` which is slow and mai fail unexpectedly.
+Fastlane has get_version_number and get_build_number but it relies on xcodebuild's  `-showBuildSettings` which is slow and may fail unexpectedly.
 Fastlane also has no option to return joined version + number.